 Yes – your content should already be inspiring, but what are your calls to action doing?
 A good call to action should encourage readers and visitors to take relevant steps to connect with you.
 You should always be strategic with your CTAs.
-You could offer free downloads, offer of more information via email, the option of a free consultation – there are all manner of things you could offer up to your readers by way of encouraging them to connect with you.
+You could offer free downloads, more information via email, or the option of a free consultation.
+There are all manner of things you could offer up to your readers by way of encouraging them to connect with you.

 One of the most solid CTA options is, of course, to ask readers to email or call you.
 If you’ve piqued their interest enough, they’ll want to get in touch to learn more as soon as possible.

 Finally, always focus on speed.
-Your website should be quick to access, quick to read, and quick to load.
+Your modern web design should be quick to access, quick to read, and quick to load.
 Think about all the people who are likely to read your content via mobile!
 There are a number of ways you can boost the speed performance of your site.

 With the help of an experienced web designer, you’ll be able to tweak areas of your site which could be slowing you down.
 Large images, unnecessary media and outdated scripts, for example, could all do with neatening up.
 Leave it to the experts to take a closer look for you.

-If you’re interested in bringing your web design into the modern age, get in touch with a team who sill support you at each step of the way.
+If you’re interested in modern web design for your business, get in touch with a team who sill support you at each step of the way.
 Call SEO CoPilot now on 01246 556565 for a quick chat about what we can do for you.